 Snorkels that are too large to fit your mouth will become uncomfortable after some time as well.
 Your jaw will grow sore, and can also decrease the amount of time you dive.

-You may choose a regular snorkeling mask.
+You may choose a regular snorkeling mask from my Buyer’s Guide.
 With the correct fit and combined with the proper snorkel, these will provide you hours of fun.
 Just remember not to go too cheap.
 Cheaper masks will leak no matter how good the fit and quality masks will be treated with anti-fog agents.

-A full-face mask could be a better choice for you.
+A full-face mask (debated in that post) could be a better choice for you.
 These masks are equipped with a snorkel that extends from the top of the mask and back.
 That way, when your face is down, the snorkel is out of the water.
 Full face masks generally provide for better visibility as well and eliminate the need for holding a snorkel tube between your teeth.

 You can snorkel without fins, but they will provide faster movement with less energy if used properly.
 Don’t kick fast and hard; this will wear you out quickly.
 Just use slow fluid movements, and you will still move more quickly than without them with less effort.